List of Ned's Declassified School Survival Guide characters: The Killer Bees

+Mike Grudzielanek

 Mike Grudzielanek (Joseph Ruzer) is a student who is a jock and in the choir who is first seen in season 2.
 In "Upperclassmen", he and his friends (except Jock Goldman) beat up Ned throughout most of the episode for falsely spraying soda in their faces, taking away their pants and stepping on the wolf logo when it was actually Palmer Noid who harassed them.
 It is implied that he might play basketball and football, and he is best friends with Seth and Paul.
 It is also implied that he got left back a year because he is seen with Jock Goldman and when Ned, Moze and Cookie reach the eighth grade, he is still seen in middle school.

+Doug Secksay

-Doug Secksay is a seemingly popular male student, who always goes surrounded by girls who like him.
+Doug Secksay (Paul Diaz) is a seemingly popular male student, who always goes surrounded by girls who like him.
 His face is unseen, since the girls cover him completely.
 When the girls abandon him for Cookie, he is only seen from the back.
 He seems to be of Latin origins, although in the first season he had a surfer dude accent.
 His last name is a pun on the word "Sexy".

+Palmer Noid

 Palmer Noid (Cameron Monaghan) is a pesky redheaded fifth grader who later becomes a student in season 3.
 He is commonly known as the "kid who takes pants."
 His last name is both a reference and an allusion to The Noid mascot from Domino's Pizza.

+Albert Wormenheimer

 Albert Wormenheimer (Stephen Markarian) is a geeky, math-loving student with a habit of picking his nose and talking to his "inner voice" in a dramatic manner.
 He created the popularity list for Polk in Season 3.
 He was part of an organization squad to help Ned get organized.
 He taught him how to empty out clutter in his locker and use a calendar.
 He was in love with a new kid named Bernice, because she also had the same round glasses, enjoyed math and picking her nose, and talked to herself.
 His nickname is "The Worminator."

+Stu

 Stu (Landon Taylor) is one of Cookie's and Ned's friends.
 He is shown to wear glasses, have a bad habit of biting his finger nails, and somewhat be a little geeky like Albert.
 He attends Cookie's confidence class in "Shyness" and tries to ask Chandra out in "Asking Someone Out".

+Vanessa

 Vanessa (Logan Browning) is a student who was Cookie's girlfriend in season 2.
 She doesn't appear in season 3 because she split up with Cookie and went to high school.
 Cookie brought Lisa Zemo to a dance along with Vanessa.